30 min read

 Cons:

-In my experience, Thinkific is ideal for educators and creators who want a reliable, easy-to-use Online Course Platform with a strong focus on structured learning, assessments, and course delivery.
-For 2025, it’s one of the top options if your main priority is teaching, not marketing.
+In my experience, Thinkific is ideal for educators and creators who want a reliable, easy-to-use online course platform with a strong focus on structured learning, assessments, and course delivery.
+For 2026, it’s one of the top options if your main priority is teaching, not marketing.

 Price: $99-$399/month | Free Trial: Yes

-While testing Online Course Platforms, I noticed that most platforms focus heavily on course content but treat community as an afterthought.
+While testing online course platforms, I noticed that most focus heavily on course content but treat community as an afterthought.
 That’s where Circle shines.
-I wanted a platform where learners could interact naturally, discuss ideas, and build connections — and Circle exceeded my expectations.
+I wanted a platform where learners could interact naturally, discuss ideas, and build connections - and Circle exceeded my expectations.

-Setting up a course in Circle is straightforward, but the real magic is in its community features.
-You can create spaces for courses, groups, or even general discussions.
-Members can post, comment, and react to each other’s posts, making engagement feel organic rather than forced.
+Setting up a course in Circle is straightforward, but the real value is in its community features.
+You can create spaces for courses, groups, or general discussions.
+Members can post, comment, and react to each other’s content, making engagement feel organic rather than forced.
 I tested polls, announcements, and content sharing, and everything worked smoothly.

 Key Features I Noticed

 In my hands-on testing, I found Circle to be perfect for creators who see community as central to learning.
-Unlike other Online Course Platforms like Teachable or Podia, Circle prioritizes engagement, not just content delivery.
+Unlike platforms like Teachable or Podia, Circle prioritizes engagement, not just content delivery.
 Students naturally return because the platform makes discussion and networking easy.

 The learning curve is minimal, and I found the interface clean and intuitive.
 Hosting courses alongside a community made me feel like I was building a true learning ecosystem rather than just a static course.
 For creators who want to combine teaching with meaningful connections, Circle is unmatched.